-As in adults, pediatric cancer, also called childhood cancer, starts when normal cells change, or mutate, and grow out of control.
+As in adults, childhood cancer (also called pediatric cancer) starts when normal cells change, or mutate, and grow out of control.
 Certain types of cancers, however, tend to develop more often in children.
-The reasons why aren’t entirely clear because only a small percentage appear to be related to an inherited genetic condition, and children haven’t had as many years to develop certain nutritional or lifestyle habits or be exposed to certain environmental factors that could affect their health.
+The reasons why are not entirely clear because only a small percentage appear to be related to an inherited genetic condition, and children have not had as many years to develop certain nutritional or lifestyle habits or be exposed to certain environmental factors that could affect their health.
 Regardless of how cancer begins, current research and advances are dramatically improving the way childhood cancer is being treated and cured.

-Some diagnoses are more common in children up to 15 years old, while others tend to be more common in adolescents and young adults (AYAs), ages 15-39.
-Hodgkins lymphoma and non-Hodgkins lymphoma, leukemia, germ cell tumors, including testicular cancer and ovarian cancer, and thyroid cancer more commonly affect AYAs ages 15-24.
+Some diagnoses are more common in children up to 15 years old, while others tend to be more common in adolescents and young adults (AYAs) ages 15-39.
+Hodgkin lymphoma and non-Hodgkin lymphoma, leukemia, germ cell tumors, including testicular cancer and ovarian cancer, and thyroid cancer more commonly affect AYAs ages 15-24.
 Breast cancer and melanoma are more common in AYAs ages 25-39.

 These are various types of childhood cancers:

-Leukemias — These are cancers that arise in bone marrow and tissues that produce blood cells.
-The most common type of leukemia in children is acute lymphoblastic leukemia, or ALL, which arises in cells in the bone marrow.
-Another common type is acute myelogenous leukemia, or AML, a cancer of myeloid blood cells produced in bone marrow.
-Common signs of leukemia include bone and joint pain, bleeding, fever, and weakness.
-See Childhood Leukemia for more information.
+Leukemia — This is cancer that arises in bone marrow and tissues that produce blood cells.
+The most common type of leukemia in children is acute lymphoblastic leukemia (ALL), which arises in cells in the bone marrow.
+Another common type is acute myelogenous leukemia (AML), a cancer of myeloid blood cells produced in bone marrow.
+Common signs of leukemia include bone and joint pain, bleeding, fever and weakness.

-Brain and central nervous system tumors — The most common types of brain cancers are called gliomas, which arise from glial cells in the brain and spinal cord.
-Signs include blurred or double vision, dizziness, and trouble walking.
+Brain and central nervous system tumors — The most common type of brain tumor is called a glioma, which arises from glial cells in the brain and spinal cord.
+Signs include blurred or double vision, dizziness and trouble walking.

-Lymphomas — Lymphomas are cancers that arise in lymph tissue in the body’s immune system.
-Two major types are Hodgkins lymphoma, which affects lymph nodes in the neck, armpits, and groin; and non-Hodgkins lymphoma, which affects lymph nodes deep within the body.
-Signs include swelling of the glands in the neck, armpits, and groin.
+Lymphoma — Lymphoma is cancer that arises in lymph tissue in the body’s immune system.
+Two major types are Hodgkin lymphoma, which affects lymph nodes in the neck, armpits, and groin; and non-Hodgkin lymphoma, which affects lymph nodes deep within the body.
+Signs include swelling of the glands in the neck, armpits and groin.

-Liver cancers — The most common liver cancer in children is hepatoblastoma, a very rare cancer that most often affects children in the first 18 months of life.
-Signs include a painless lump, swelling, or pain in the abdomen and unexplained weight loss.
+Liver cancer — The most common liver cancer in children is hepatoblastoma, a very rare cancer that most often affects children in the first 18 months of life.
+Signs include a painless lump, swelling or pain in the abdomen, and unexplained weight loss.